 Partnership and ecosystem development

-The scale of activity is seen to create stronger links between the universities involved and greater visibility at a national and international level, leveraging the Responsible AI UK network, partners, and international connections.
+The scale of activity is seen to create stronger links between the universities involved and greater visibility at a national and international level, leveraging the RAI UK network, partners, and international connections.

 The size of keystone projects allows for the assembly of the best team and collaborators, all with complementary expertise leading to the development of effective multidisciplinary and cross-disciplinary working.
-You will be expected to promote and champion responsible AI in your respective domains, to help grow the community across sectors and disciplines.
+The team will be expected to promote and champion RAI UK in their respective domains, to help grow the community across sectors and disciplines.

-The duration of keystone projects allows you to invest in building effective collaborations.
-The scale of a keystone project should look to attract partnerships beyond the original project partners and seek greater input from the wider community, including public and private sector, resulting in more external visibility on the research direction for the area.
+The duration of keystone projects allows investment by the team in building effective collaborations.
+The scale of a keystone project should look to attract partnerships beyond the original project partners and seek greater input from the wider community, including public or private sector.
+This will result in more external visibility on the research direction for the area.

-Keystone projects will form part the Responsible AI UK core pillars and contribute activities that will help connect and drive efficiencies within the UK AI ecosystem.
-You will have access to the broad network of partners brought together by Responsible AI UK and support international conversations on responsible AI using the reach that Responsible AI UK affords.
-You will also bring on other parts of the AI ecosystem that are currently disconnected from national conversations and research programmes.
+Keystone projects will form part the RAI UK core pillars and contribute activities that will help connect and drive efficiencies within the UK AI ecosystem.
+They will have access to the broad network of partners brought together by RAI UK and support international conversations on Responsible AI using the reach that RAI UK affords.
+They will also bring on other parts of the AI ecosystem that are currently disconnected from national conversations and research programmes.
 These activities should be specifically costed into the programme to allow for this flow on knowledge across organisational boundaries.

 Please make it clear where the project looks to build on connections to existing networks and research programmes.
-Responsible AI UK is keen to understand how this funding is building new connections and developing exiting relationships within the ecosystem, providing additional value within the landscape.
+RAI UK is keen to understand how this funding is building new connections and developing exiting relationships within the ecosystem, providing additional value within the landscape.

 Creativity

-The keystone mechanism provides freedom to scope new opportunities, allows you to cross-fertilise ideas and build up new skills sets.
-This allows you to develop new themes, and to trade ideas and resources.
-The stability of the grant allows early career researchers (ECRs) to express their creativity and to lead on part of the investigation.
+The keystone mechanism provides freedom to scope new opportunities, allows the team to cross-fertilise ideas, and build up new skills sets.
+This allows the team to develop new themes, and to trade ideas and resources.
+The stability of the grant allows early career researchers (ECRs) in the team to express their creativity and to lead on part of the investigation.

 Impact and advocacy

-Keystone projects are seen to have greater visibility and recognition within the universities involved and the relevant research communities at both a national and international level, leveraging the Responsible AI UK brand.
-This gives you more influence than smaller scale research activities.
+Keystone projects are seen to have greater visibility and recognition within the universities involved and the relevant research communities at both a national and international level, leveraging the RAI UK brand.
+This gives the keystone project team more influence than smaller scale research activities.

 Career development